 Since joining the SEC, Texas A&M has more wins over FCS (1AA) opponents (9) than yearly conference division foes Alabama, Auburn, and LSU (7)

-Another aspect of the Little Brother personality is a proclivity for constant sniping.
-But the sniping turns into a strange kind of psychological projection when the Little Brother is called out on it.
-Even after initiating almost every confrontation, and throwing nine out of every ten opening insults, the Little Brother will gaslight the conversation when the Big Brother finally engages, asking in outraged fashion: ‘Why are you always so obsessed with me?’
+Another aspect of the Little Brother personality is a proclivity for sniping.
+But the sniping turns into a strange kind of psychological projection when Little Brother is called out on it.
+Even after initiating almost every confrontation, and throwing nine out of every ten opening insults, Little Brother will gaslight the conversation when the Big Brother finally engages, asking in outraged fashion: ‘Why are you always so obsessed with me?’

 “That’s what they have to say, what they have to do,” says Umlang.
 “They have to say that the other guy’s jealous, the other guy’s obsessed.
 But no one really pays attention to the Little Brother schools except those who went there, and their families, so they’re always struggling to even be recognized.
 So they do whatever they can to get your attention and then ask why you’re stalking them.”